robinz-labs/digishow/README.md

 Download and unzip the latest release file.

 macOS:
 Copy app "DigiShow" to your Applications folder and run it.
+For some macOS versions, it is also necessary to run the command xattr -cr /Applications/DigiShow.app in Terminal.

 Windows:
 Copy folder "DigiShow LINK" to your disk and run "DigiShow.exe" in the folder.
-For some Windows version, also must run Extra\vc_redist.x64.exe to install Visual C++ 2015 Redistributable to your windows system.
+For some Windows versions, it is also necessary to run Extra\vc_redist.x64.exe to install Visual C++ 2015 Redistributable to your windows system.

 ## Extra Downloads and Resources